 Isabel Lucas has starred in films such as Knight of Cups, Transformers: Revenge of the Fallen and most recently, Careful What You Wish For (her acting career began in Australia on Home And Away).
 She was born in Melbourne and splits her time between there and Los Angeles.
 She is also a vegetarian and a humanitarian activist.
-She speaks about the importance of ethical clothing, suitcase essentials and why fashion should be fun.
+The face of Melbourne Spring Fashion Week speaks about the importance of ethical clothing, suitcase essentials and why fashion should be fun.

 Broadsheet: How has your style evolved alongside your acting career?
 Do they influence one another?

 Isabel Lucas: My style has definitely matured over the years.
 I guess that’s a natural progression as I grow older.
 When I was younger I was more inspired by gypsy, bohemian, lace and free-spirited designs.
 I still am drawn to this kind of flavour and feel, but it has become more practical and more comfort-based.

 IL: I think fashion should be fun and I have quite a carefree, maybe even nonchalant, attitude towards it.
 I dress for comfort and I don’t give it too much thought.
 I really enjoy combining the beautiful vintage op-shop pieces I find with a designer eco-shoe or a beautiful felt or textured hat.
 I guess my style is mix-and-match.
 You could call it eclectic.

 BS: Humanitarian, animal and ethical causes are very important to you: how do they inform your approach to fashion?